Rhode Island Irish Famine Memorial

 This memorial is dedicated to the victims and survivors of the Great Famine of 1845-1851.
 It also pays tribute to their immigrant descendants who, generation after generation, have so greatly enriched the life of America in general and of Rhode Island in particular.

 Some Irish-Catholic immigrants came to Rhode Island before the Great Famine.
 Several thousand worked on public construction projects like Fort Adams and the Blackstone canal in the 1830s.
 Despite backbreaking labor, they earned only a thin slice of economic salvation in exchange for a heavy loaf of discrimination.
-The state's Yankee population, descendants of early English settlers, despised the Irish here as much as they had within the confines of the British Isles.
-Ancient prejudices reappeared.
+The state's Yankee population, descendants of early English settlers, despised the Irish here as much as they had within the

 The Famine Generation that sought refuge here in the 1840s and 1850s, impoverished and unskilled, supercharged the dislike of the Irish by their increasing presence.
 NO IRISH NEED APPLY signs pock-marked many of the state's factories and workshops, segregating these families into dead-end jobs, poverty, and drinking.
 Our ancestors filled the poor houses, orphanages, and unmarked graves.

 As their numbers grew, however, the Irish reset their social compass in this new land.
 They built magnificent places of worship, established literary and temperance societies, and flooded the Democratic party with organizers and orators.
-They marched proudly in an almost unbroken succession of St. Patrick's day parades, joined nationalists and independence groups to assist Irish Freedom, and welcomed revolutionaries and politicians from the "Old Sod" who made obligatory stops here on national tours.
+They marched proudly in an almost unbroken succession of St. Patrick's day parades, joined nationalists and independence groups to assist Irish Freedom, and welcomed revolutionaries

 Before the dawn of the twentieth century, the Irish became the largest ethnic group in Rhode Island, the nation's first state with a Catholic majority.
 Legendary political figures stood on the shoulders of their common countryman to bring power, patronage, and pride to the state's urban corridors.
 During the 1930s the offspring of the Great Famine faced the Great Depression.
 Nationally, they supported Franklin Roosevelt's New Deal.
 Locally they participated in the Bloodless Revolution in 1935 that constitutionally unseated the same politicos in charge of the state since the Dorr War in 1842.
-A constellation of Hibernian figures, weaned on the legend of the Irish diaspora but trained in American ways, broke the final barriers of discrimination and eventually filled every political office and occupational niche.
+A constellation of Hibernian figures, weaned on the legend of the Irish diaspora but trained in American ways, broke the final barriers of discrimination and eventually filled every political office and occupational

-In 1906 a famine refuge, Patrick J. McCarthy, became the first and only Mayor of Providence. he often ended his speeches with an impromptu rendition of the Irish patriotic song,
+In 1906 a famine refuge, Patrick J. McCarthy, became the first and only Mayor of Providence. he often ended his speeches with an impromptu rendition of the Irish patriotic song, The Wearing of the Green.
+When he died in 1921, McCarthy was buried under a Celtic cross in St. Francis Cemetery in Pawtucket.
+Inscribed in the headstone was a remarkable story.

 McCarthy recounted that "landlordism and the penal laws" forced his family from Ireland.
 The mayor, in death, thanked his adoptive homeland for accepting him.
 He concluded with an unusual plea- a voice from the tomb.
 He beseeched Irish descendants to never forget the sacrifices of Gaelic pioneers in the state:" May their history be written that the future generations may learn of the heroic efforts and suffering of Irish Catholics at home and abroad for faith and fatherland."

 As you read these words in this Hallowed place, you help fulfill McCarthy's last wish: to keep the story of our ancestors fresh and alive in the spirit though the bodies have turned to dust.
 We pay homage to Mayor McCarthy who made it in Rhode Island in his own lifetime-and the tens of thousands who waited in ethnic purgatory for a descendant to carry the Irish-American dream to fruition.
 They toiled increasingly so that we, their progeny in Rhode Island, could reach the promised land.
-This monument, and the energy and research that made it possible, marks the fulfillment of that vision.
+This monument, and the energy and research that

-The greater the glory to Irish-Americans in Rhode Island today, who, in the name of their forebears, stand against intolerance,
+The greater the glory to Irish-Americans in Rhode Island today, who, in the name of their forebears, stand against intolerance, discrimination, and hunger suffered by the latest immigrants to our shores.

 By Scott Molloy, Ph.D.